Privacy and Cookies Policy

 For the UK and EU please refer to the External Privacy Notice United Kingdom and European Union available via clicking this link.

 Accolade Wines North America, Inc. complies with the requirements of the Online Privacy Protection Act of 2003.
 Under California’s “Shine the Light” law, California residents who provide personal information in obtaining products or services are entitled to request and obtain from us once a calendar year information about the customer information Accolade Wines has shared, if any, with other businesses for their own direct marketing uses and the identities of those third parties, subject to certain exceptions.
 To make such a request, please contact us through one of the methods stated above.

 Annexure A – Cookies and Accolade Wines sites

-Accolade Wines, uses standard technology called cookies on its websites.
-Cookies help Accolade provide you with a good experience when you browse our website, allows us to improve our site as well as automatically collecting information about you when you visit our websites.
+Accolade Wines uses standard technology called cookies on its websites.
+Cookies help Accolade provide you with a good experience when you browse our websites, allows us to improve our sites as well as automatically collecting information about you when you visit our websites.

 What is a cookie?

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.
 This can allow websites to recognise devices throughout the duration of a user’s visit or browsing session.
 These cookies are known as session cookies.

 In some cases cookies persist across multiple browsing sessions, enabling the website to remember user preferences from previous visits.
 These cookies are known as preference cookies.
 Both session cookies and preference cookies reduce the requirement for the user to continually identify themselves on their journey through a website.
 For example, cookies may be used on this website to remember that the user has verified their date of birth, or to remember the details and the choices from submitted forms.